joergmschulz/docker-dovecot/README.md

 sievec is used for auto-learning.
 You need the rspamd clear text password in a docker secret which should be available locally as .RSPAM_Clear_password file.

 ### version of dovecot
 see the sample .env file.
-Version 16 is the most current, but your mileage may vary.
-See the dovecot  mailing list or revert to .15.
+- dovecot_branch=release-2.3.21
+- dovecot_tag=2.3.21

 ### testing dovecot
 see https://wiki.dovecot.org/TestInstallation